thoughtworks-jumpstart/guides/docs/backend-web-development/express-mongoose-lab.md

   "3": "POST    /pokemons",
   "4": "GET /pokemons/:id",
   "5": "PUT /pokemons/:id",
+  "6": "PATCH /pokemons/:id",
-  "6": "DELETE /pokemons/:id"
+  "7": "DELETE /pokemons/:id"
 }
 ```

 Notice the plural form.
-We have 7 endpoints.
+We have 8 endpoints.

 Pokemon looks like this:
 Note the slight change in schema, we have id now!